DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/4-regression.md

 At some point, the team responsible for the discounts service decided to refactor some naming in their service.
-And at this step, we will assume the role of someone from their team and deploy this refactor.
+And at this step, we assume the role of someone from their team and deploy this refactor.

 They tested heavily internally to make sure everything was consistent and working.
-However, a slight change in the interface with storedog is going to introduce a bug in the UI, preventing the discount code from being displayed.
+However, a slight change in the interface with `storedog` introduces a bug in the UI, preventing the discount code from being displayed.

 # Break things!

-For the purpose of this workshop, we will keep things extremely simple, and introduce the smallest change to break the discount service: the discount team decided to rename `code` into `coupon`.
+For this workshop, we will keep things extremely simple, and introduce the smallest change to break the discount service: the discount team decided to rename `code` into `coupon`.

-The change is ready as a patch we can immediatly apply without editing any files.
+The change is ready as a patch we can immediately apply without editing any files.

 `git apply 0001-fire-break-stuffs.patch`{{ execute }}